mjambon/blog/src/2016-07-24-definitions-of-life/index.md

 Here are 3 practical definitions of _life_, which are useful in their respective contexts and are also fairly independent from each other.

-Medical definition of life: self-sustainance
+Medical definition of life: self-sustenance
 ---

 A physical entity, called an _organism_, is alive as long as it is